openwashdata/grdwtrsmpkwale/README.md

 The goal of `grdwtrsmpkwale` is to provide datasets for research and planning of water and solid waste management in Kwale, Kenya.
 This package includes water anlaysis data collected in 2016 combined with the geospatial data from the collection points.
+The data is collected part of the project UPGro (Unlocking the Potential of Groundwater for the Poor) which aimed to improve the evidence and understanding of groundwater across Sub-Saharan Africa to help tackle poverty.

 ## Installation